Creating Services and Service Policies

 • Average will drive health based on the average between slowest and fastest.
 This might give false positives.
 For example, assume that 5 seconds is the ideal target response time.
 If web server 1 gives a .1-second response time, web server 2 gives a 5-second response time, and web server 3 gives a 10-second response time, then the average will be 5 seconds, masking the fact that one of the response times is grossly unacceptable.

 • Count determines how many devices are currently being included in the device service.
 (The devices must be available as seen on the Devices page).
 This is useful if you need at least 2 out of your 3 web servers to be active at any one time.
-The value changes depending on where you have applied the following options to filter the services for this policy:
+If the rule does not have a rule filter, this value will display the number of devices in the service.
+If the rule has a rule filter, this value will display the number of devices and services that match the rule filter.

 • Sum is the result of adding up the value of the metric from all devices currently included in the device service.
 This is useful when you need to know how many devices are available across all the devices in the device service.